wenqioliviadi/wenqioliviadi.github.io/README.md

 #### Technical Skills: Abaqus CAE, SIEMENS NX, Python, MATLAB, Solidworks, Onshape, Machinery Design & Fabrication, 3D Printing, ANSYS Workbench, FEBio, Graphic Design

 - **Hi!
 I am Wenqi!** I have worked on several projects centered around developing **algorithms and hardware** for various projects not only for research but also for machine manufacturing, including **investigating material properties of synthetic cartilage** (abstract accepted into BMES Annual Conference 2023 for my independent research), and **co-culture dual-channel 3D bioprinting system**, and developed a new information system for helping organize clinical trial information at **Good Clinical Practice (GCP)** Office at Changzhou No.2 People’s Hospital.
-- Besides dry lab and wet lab research, I have actively participated in machine fabrication and business analysis.
+- Besides dry lab and wet lab research, I have actively participated in **machine fabrication** and **business analysis**.
 See my CV for more details and selected awards in iGEM, National Academy of Engineers, and fellowships.

 ## Education | University of Rochester (_May 2025_)
 - B.S., Bioengineering and Biomedical Engineering